MichaelAharoni/cr-mcp/README.md

 #### GitHub API Key

 You must provide your GitHub API key as a command line argument when starting the server:

+> You can generate a GitHub API key by visiting: [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new)
+> Make sure to select the necessary permissions for repository access.

 ```bash
 node dist/server.js --gh_api_key=your_github_api_key_here